-In this post, I’ll talk about the ways in which Blob helps you quickly find your digital content without issuing a search for it.
+In this post, I’ll talk about the ways in which Knit helps you quickly find your digital content without issuing a search for it.
 This is the 4th part of my blog series related to finding your personal digital content.
 Other posts in this series include:

 Part 4: this post – Non-search ways to find your content.

 Some of the methods described in this post help you quickly find content within a specific storage locations, while others work across all storage locations.

 There are many ways in which Knit helps you quickly locate whatever content you are looking for when you do remember the storage location where it resides.

 Select a storage location from the left pane of Knit.
 Then, double-click on it to display its contents.
 The left pane expands below to show the folders at that storage location.
 The right pane shows the emails, files etc. as separate tabs.
 At this point, you’re looking at all the content within that storage location, regardless of the folder it is in.
 You can sort and search for any content within that specific Data Source without having to remember the folder within which it resides.